-- High personal effectiveness, applying critical self-awareness and personal resource management in the context of a diverse business environment
+- demonstrate high personal effectiveness, applying critical self-awareness and personal resource management in the context of a diverse business environment.

-- Effective communication skills of complex solutions to business related decisions
+- apply effective communication skills of complex solutions to business related decisions.

-- Time management skills (including the ability to manage and prioritise work in order to achieve goals effectively and meeting critical deadlines)
+- demonstrate time management skills (including the ability to manage and prioritise work in order to achieve goals effectively and meeting critical deadlines).

-- Complex problem-solving skills within the international accounting arena
+- apply complex problem-solving skills within the international accounting arena.

-- Research skills into an international accounting related business problem and the ability to apply these in the assembling and analysis of data collected
+- apply research skills into an international accounting related business problem and the ability to apply these in the assembling and analysis of data collected.

 This module is assessed by: